learnedsystems/CEB/README.md

 #### IMDb CEB

-We'll suggest to start with 3000 representative queries from the 16 IMDb CEB templates with:
+We'll suggest to start with around 3000 representative queries from the 16 IMDb CEB templates with:

 ```bash
 bash scripts/download_imdb_uniqueplans.sh